michielvoo/docker/pester/Readme.md

 - [Pester](https://www.powershellgallery.com/packages/Pester)

 ## Usage

-(All example commands assume a 'local' build of the Docker image is available.)

 This Docker image supports execution of Pester tests.
 A directory containing PowerShell scripts and their accompanying tests should be mounted in the